I get asked constantly what I feel separates a good trainer or coach from a bad trainer and coach. It’s a simple answer really:

 The Whole Soy Story - Think soy is a “healthy” food?
 Think again.

 The Abs Diet - I hate diet books, but this one I actually like because it focuses on habits and not quick fixes.

-Muscle Imbalances Revealed – Upper Body – My VERY first product, like ever.
-I’d be remiss not to mention it right off the bat.
-With other contributions from the likes of Rick Kaselj, Dean Somerset, and Dr. Jeff Cubos, this is pretty much one of the most comprehensive products on upper body assessment and training out there.
+Muscle Imbalances Revealed – Upper Body – With other contributions from the likes of Rick Kaselj, Dean Somerset, and Dr. Jeff Cubos, this is pretty much one of the most comprehensive products on upper body assessment and training out there.

 Spinal Health and Core Training – This is a weekend seminar that I was involved with alongside Rick Kaselj, Dean Somerset, and Dr. Jeff Cubos, where we cover anything and everything as it relates to spinal health and core training.